 The implementation timing depends on the size and complexity of the organisational structure.
 In general this takes between a few weeks and a couple of months.

-What is the status quo on the implementation in Germany?
+What is the status quo on the implementation in Europe?

 The Directive still has to be implemented in December 2021 into national law of the member states while the national developments in the transposition of the EU Directive are quite different.
 Some countries have started public consultations, other governments have been brought up first drafts for their whistleblowing law which has to be discussed.